dotnet-campus/DirectShow.NET/directshowlib/Docs/sreadme.txt

 We have removed the build files for vs2003 in this release.  vs2005 has been available (for free!) for 2 years now.
 Besides, no one on our dev team still has it installed.

-We have added a few samples:
+We have added one sample since the last release:

-   DESCombineVB
-   GMFPreview
-   GMFPlay
-   PlayVB
-   DvrMsCutter2
-   VMR9Compositor
-   vMR9Snapper
+   BlackList
+   EVRPlayer

 See the descriptions below.